 -When your best friend catches the bouquet even after tripping over the ring bearer....

 Why?
-Because that's when we as humans move past the "act" and show are true beautiful selves!!!
+Because that's when we, as humans, move past the "act" and show our true beautiful selves!!!